Employers and Universities: Work with us?

 It might seem like there are a million different kinds of apprenticeship out there, but it all breaks down into four basic levels:

-• Advanced: Like studying for 2 A levels.
+• Advanced: Like studying for two A-levels.

-• Higher: Like taking a level 4 NVQ, Higher National Diploma or Foundation Degree.
+• Higher: Like taking a level 4 NVQ, Higher National Diploma or foundation degree.

-• Degree: Like taking a Bachelor's or Master's degree.
+• Degree: Like taking a bachelor's or master's degree.

 Types of apprenticeships